benjamin-bussey/bballreport-lambdas/README.md

     * games
     * team
 3. Create methods on those resources and for each:
     1. Specify the lambda functions to hook up
-  2. Force the requried QueryString parameters and select whicever authorizer you plan to use for validation
+    2. Force the requried QueryString parameters and select whichever authorizer you plan to use for validation
     3. Create a mapping within the integration to map QueryString -> {name of event parameter(s) within the functions}
 4. Optionally secure your API by referencing the various methods found in the API Gateway documentation
+5. Publish your API and access using whichever requests library you prefer passing relevant QueryStrings and authorization information